The

 Open Site landowners.
 They used Wilson Cabaluna as guide, thereby associating

-ASP with illegal activity since Cabaluna is a treasure hunter.
+the ASP with illegal activity since Cabaluna is a treasure hunter.
 They

 miscalculated the response of the media, and were immensely surprised